 Under the applicable provisions of the Bankruptcy Code, not all Holders of Claims and Interests are entitled to vote on the Plan.
-The Debtors are soliciting votes to accept or reject the Plan only from the Voting Classes, composed of Classes A4, A5, A6, A7, A8, A9, A10, A11, A13, B4, B5, B6, B9B8, C3, C4, and C5.
-The Debtors are not soliciting votes from Holders of the remaining Classes of Claims and Interests who are deemed to reject the Plan or are presumed to accept the Plan because: (1) their Claims are being paid in full; (2) their Claims or Interests are being Reinstated; or (3) they are deemed to reject the Plan.
+The TCEH Debtors are soliciting votes to accept or reject the Plan as it relates to the TCEH Debtors only from the Voting Classes, composed of Classes A4, A5, A6, A7, A8, A9, A10, A11, A12, B4, B5, B6, B9, C3, C4, and C5.
+The TCEH Debtors are not soliciting votes from Holders of the remaining Classes of Claims and Interests who are deemed to reject the Plan or are presumed to accept the Plan because: (1) their Claims are being paid in full; (2) their Claims or Interests are being Reinstated; or (3) they are deemed to reject the Plan.